felixp7/gophersnake/README.md

 ## Known bugs

-- The loading progress isn't showing, so the program just seems to freeze.
-- For that matter, there's no way to interrupt downloads.
+- There's no way to interrupt downloads.
 - Directory entries with missing fields aren't rendered.

 ## To do